Updated: 16 hours ago

 Positioning: Forest understory/woodland, riparian corridors, container

-Garden Themes: Shade, winter, autumn, native, Asian-inspired, water
+Garden Themes: Shade, winter, autumn, native, Asian-inspired, water, rain

-Uses: Multi-trunk: shrubby specimen; standard: small specimen, accent
+Uses: Multi-trunk: shrubby specimen; standard: small specimen, accent, green stormwater infrastructure (not recommended for C.3 soil specifications).

 Type: Deciduous tree or large shrub